 - Broken dentures

-It doesn’t matter what your dental emergency is because you have to make sure that you contact your dentist right away.
-When you do, they can then advise you accordingly.
+It doesn’t matter what your dental emergency is; if you are in severe pain you need to make sure that you contact your emergency dentist right away.
+When you do, they can then advise you accordingly about dental treatment.

-Only visit the ER if you have a dangerous situation but you are unable to go to your normal dentist, or if you are unable to reach them.
-Your dentist on 10 mile and Gratiot will be able to advise you on the treatment you need to undergo and they will also be able to advise you on the steps that you can take to try and tend to your issue in the meantime.
-You may also want to talk with your dentist on Gratiot to see if you can get the swelling down, if this is required.
-Most of the time an ice pack or something very cold will help you to reduce it enough so that when you do manage to get to the dental office, they are able to treat the issue without having to wait for the swelling to go down even further.
+Only visit the ER if you have a dangerous situation but are unable to go to your regular dentist or if you are unable to reach them.
+If you are searching for “emergency dental near me,” or “dentist that pull teeth same day,” because you need urgent dental care, our dentist on 10 Mile Road and Gratiot will be able to advise you on the treatment you need to undergo, with or without dental insurance.
+He will also be able to advise you on the steps that you can take to try and tend to your issue in the meantime.
+You may also want to talk with your dentist on Gratiot to see if you can get the swelling down if required.
+Most of the time, an ice pack or something very cold will help you reduce it enough so that when you do manage to get to the dental office, they can treat the issue without having to wait for the swelling to go down even further.